The best Sunday roast in York

 Families, groups and accessibility

-Most of the pubs and restaurants covered here are used to Sunday lunch groups and generally handle them well, but it’s worth flagging a few practical points before you book.
+Most of the pubs and restaurants covered here are used to Sunday lunch groups and generally handle them well — see the York with kids guide for wider family-focused advice beyond just lunch — but it’s worth flagging a few practical points before you book.
 The older buildings — the Guy Fawkes Inn, Ye Olde Starre Inne, and especially the Blue Bell — have low beams, uneven floors, narrow staircases and steps between rooms, which is part of their charm but can be a genuine obstacle if anyone in your party uses a wheelchair or has mobility difficulties; ringing ahead to check the layout is worth the two-minute phone call.

 The Star Inn the City, being a purpose-converted modern space rather than a centuries-old pub, is generally the most accessible of the options here, with more consistent step-free routes through the building.